YYovchev123/YoLand/README.md

 `a < b * c`

-2. The `exchange rate` can only increase with each ethereum block
+2. The `exchange rate` can only increase with each ethereum block.
+It should never go down!